 The Gossip Columnist’s Daughter

-The brightest star in this universe is Irving Kupcinet, better known as Kup, who wrote a gossip column for the Sun-Times and hosted a weekly TV talk show, which apparently a very young Orner routinely watched.
+The brightest star in this universe is Irving Kupcinet, better known as Kup, who wrote a gossip column for the Sun-Times and hosted a weekly TV talk show, which apparently a young Orner routinely watched.
 As I did.

-Kup and his best friend, Lou, are in the locker room at the Standard Club, a private club for upscale Jews, and that moment triggers Lou's memory of a road trip they took 30 years before…
+Kup and his best friend, Lou, are in the locker room at the Standard Club, a private club for upscale Jews, and something in that moment triggers Lou's memory of a road trip they took 30 years before…

 Irv points toward a swamp to the west of the road.